francoispluchino/FxpRequireAssetBundle/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/6819d453-7c5c-447f-ba5d-58e25409ac2d.svg)](https://insight.sensiolabs.com/projects/6819d453-7c5c-447f-ba5d-58e25409ac2d)

-The Fxp RequireAssetBundle is a helper for twig to manage automatically the required assets with Assetic.
+The Fxp RequireAssetBundle is a helper for twig to manage automatically the required assets with Assetic or Webpack.
 It allows to define the required assets (script, style) directly in the Twig template and adds the HTML links of the assets automatically to the right place in the template, while removing duplicates.
 The bundle retrieves automatically asset dependencies defined by [fxp/composer-asset-plugin](https://github.com/fxpio/composer-asset-plugin),